Casting Guidelines

 7. Self-casting

-The Artistic Director should not consider himself or herself or an Assistant Director for a leading role during the initial casting.
-An Artistic Director or Assistant Director can only be cast in a leading role under extremely unusual circumstances, such as if no other person has auditioned or is interested in the role.
+.
+The Artistic Director is discouraged from considering himself or herself for a leading role during the initial casting.
 Filling in for drop-outs or similar circumstances after initial casting is neither encouraged nor discouraged and generally at the discretion of the Artistic Director.
 In cases where other members of the casting committee (or their immediate family members) do want to be considered for leading roles, those members should not participate in the casting discussions for those roles.
-If casting of the Artistic Director or Assistant Director is anticipated at any time, the Board must be notified as soon as possible.
-The Board will determine whether the Artistic Director or Assistant Director will be cast.
+If self-casting is anticipated at any time, the Board should be notified as soon as possible and provided the opportunity to weigh in on that decision before the cast list is finalized.

 Send comments or questions to: players@aeaclubs.org